SAFE-Stack/SAFE-BookStore/README.md

         |> Program.withDebugger
         #endif

-- Or install the Redux DevTools as a Chrome Extensions (recommanded) Only one error remains, when visiting the WebApp the first time.
+- Or install the Redux DevTools as a Chrome Extensions (recommended) Only one error remains, when visiting the WebApp the first time.

 ### Getting FSharp.Data in the backend